HaimengBai/431slides/class_27/taskafter26.md

 Special Methods for Clinical Trials | Not much outside of experiments Propensity Scores, Observational Studies, Causal Effects | Just enough to encourage you to take 500 The problem of multiple comparisons and when to worry about it | I don't know.
+Sophisticated strategies for simulating in power calculations | I doubt it.
+ASA Statement on P values | Probably.
 The mathematics behind all of this stuff | As little as possible.
 Markov Chains | Nope
 Other Things That I've Forgotten Here | Probably